 Waterfront redevelopment has exploded as a topic for inspired community development over the past 30 to 40 years.
 All of our ocean fronts, lakefronts, and riverfronts should have wonderful places to gather, live, work, play, walk, run, or simply watch the world go by.
 After all, when you go to Miami Beach, Baltimore, Boston, San Antonio, Amsterdam, Barcelona, or Venice, don't you like to hang out by those waterfronts?
 And don't you spend some money while you're there?

 Waterways should be the focal points of our communities, instead of forgotten liabilities.
 Make them magnets for development instead of hangouts for anti-social behavior.
 Undertaken carefully, development can preserve and even enhance the natural functions of your waterway.

 Even a small stream can attract investment, so don't underestimate that brook, creek, canal, coulee, bayou, or wash.
 It needs to be part of your place making strategy as a community.

 Each city is unique in the role of its waterfront in its own history and in the larger system of the watersheds feeding into it.
 Your city can allow the waterfront to emerge as an

-inspired unique place.
+inspired unique place reflecting a part of its history.
 Waterfront redevelopment in its entirety usually takes decades, but important conversations with the community and some pilot projects can begin right away.

 Do not be discouraged if you think your waterfront is too minor.
 Did you know the San Antonio River, which forms the basis for the Riverwalk shown above, really is a dinky little river?
 But what a great place to have dinner on a boat!